wandb/docs/docs/guides/hosting/operator.md

 ```

 ## Access the W&B Management Console
 The W&B Kubernetes operator comes with a management console.
-It is located at `${HOST_URI}/console`, for example https://wandb.company-name.com/console.
+It is located at `${HOST_URI}/console`, for example `https://wandb.company-name.com/` console.

 There are two ways to log in to the management console: